Khambhāt: Demographics

-As of 2011 India census, Khambhat had a population of 201,964.
+As of 2011 India census, Khambhāt had a population of 201,964.
 Males constitute 52% of the population and females 48%.
 Khambhat has an average literacy rate of 73%, higher than the national average of 59.5%: male literacy is 78%, and female literacy is 67%.
 In Khambhat, 10% of the population is under 6 years of age.

+According to the 2011 Census of India, Hinduism was the largest religion in Khambhat, followed by Islam and Jainism.
+Hindus constituted 72.88% of the population, Muslims 23.87%, and Jains 2.50%; Christians, Sikhs, Buddhists and other communities made up the remainder.

 Economy

-In the 14th and 15th centuries, Khambhat was well known for Muslim gravestones carved in marble which were exported to various locations along the Indian Ocean rim, including Southeast Asia.
+In the 14th and 15th centuries, Khambhāt was well known for Muslim gravestones carved in marble which were exported to various locations along the Indian Ocean rim, including Southeast Asia.

 Many here are in the agate business, diamond cutting-polishing and colored stone business (mainly ruby), and have shops which sell eatables and household products.
 Kite making is another important business in the City among few particular communities.
 Fishing and salt harvesting are other businesses some particular communities are occupied with.

 Transport

 Railway

-Khambhat is connected with Anand by Railway Line.
+Khambhāt is connected with Anand by Railway Line.

 Total 8 trains depart per day for Anand.